Building products for growth

 - Fantastic archive of 500 Startups’ WMD 500 growth conference videos: http://wmd.co/archive/

-Growth Engines is a selections of blog posts from growthhackers.com.
+Growth Engines contains a selection of blog posts from growthhackers.com.
 Most can be found at https://growthhackers.com/growth-studies.
 The case studies are concise and interesting enough to keep you reading.
 There are some common themes highlighted across the businesses, but mostly each company is portrayed as unique and choosing its own strategy and approach.

-This is a good book for inspiration by highlighting the value propositions and strategies of successful businesses with a focus on common drivers of growth: offering a great product, virality, event sponsorship, partner networks, a fremium business model, network effects, and word of mouth.
+Growth Engines provides inspiration by highlighting the value propositions and strategies of successful businesses with a focus on common drivers of growth: offering a great product, virality, event sponsorship, partner networks, a freemium business model, network effects, and word of mouth.